gradha/gradha.github.io/src/articles/28-kerf-timestamps-done-almost-right-a-new-type.rst

 factors outside of the language domain and into the practical/political domain which can be worked around.
-Stronger better types are always nice, and I applaud Kerf's designers for improving over the status quo, attitude which is desperately needed so we can get forget about Java comparisons, but from this to the article's conclusion and recommendations there's a leap of faith.
+Stronger better types are always nice, and I applaud Kerf's designers for improving over the status quo, attitude which is desperately needed so we can forget about Java comparisons, but from this to the article's conclusion and recommendations there's a leap of faith.

 In any case we get a hint of the *expected correct* way of dealing with